stephenharris/Event-Organiser/readme.txt

 6. View of a venue page on the front-end (in a theme based on WordPress TwentyEleven)

 == Changelog ==

+= 1.4 =
+* A big update: venue address data migrated to new venue meta table
+* Introduces support for venue meta data and custom metaboxes (see )
+* Improved venue admin page UI

+= 1.3.6 =
+* Works with WordPress 3.4

 = 1.3.5 =
 * Works with WordPress 3.4